CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 A `harvester` gathers raw data from a provider using their API.

-A `normalizer` takes the raw data gathered by a harvester and maps the fields to defined models.
+A `normalizer` takes the raw data gathered by a harvester and maps the fields to the defined :ref:`share models <share-models>`.

 Start Up
 --------